stowball/react-native-bem/README.md

 #### styles.js

-This file `export`s  a `default` object with contains keys and style properties for each component.
+This file `export`s  a `default` object which contains keys and style properties for each component.

 A component with child components, modifiers and states may look like this: